-A company in Lithuania can be incorporated as one of the following legal entities:
+A company Formation in Lithuania can be incorporated as one of the following legal entities:

 - Individual Enterprise: An individual enterprise in Lithuania is a company owned by a single person, who bears unlimited liability for it, i.e., he/she is liable for the debts and obligations of the company in personal capacity.
-The assets of the owner are not treated as separate from the assets of the company.
-The formation of an individual enterprise is regulated by the Civil Code and the Republic of Lithuania Law on Individual Enterprises.
+The owner's assets are not treated as separate from the company's assets.
+The Civil Code and the Republic of Lithuania Law on Individual Enterprises regulate the formation of an individual enterprise.
 Such a company is suited for small businesses and start-ups as no minimum initial capital is required by law.